Really? Am I really saying that it’s possible to apply dieting techniques to blogging strategies?

 Actually, just like dieting, it’s NOT easy.

-8 Similarities Between Dieting and Blogging
+8 Similarities Between Dieting Techniques and Blogging Strategies

 Whenever we thinking about starting something new we’re highly motivated.
 We can’t wait to start the ball rolling and are champing at the bit to reach our goal!